 Do I need to fill in the Novo after desludging?

-No need to refill.
-Only the sludge is removed (treatment (No 3 below) and end chamber (No 4 below) must be left full.
+During desludging, only the sludge is removed (No 1 below) and end chambers (No 2 and 3 below) must be left full.

 Is there an alarm in the plant?